What to Bring

 • Ski / Snowboard backpack (provided)

 • Water bottle (no camelbacks, they freeze up).
-PNH sells Klean Kanteen water bottles for $30
+PNH sells water bottles for $30 - $60.

-Recommended Skis
+Recommended Skis/Boards

-You are going to want to bring a good powder ski.
+• You are going to want to bring a good powder ski.
 A powder ski is wide underfoot (115 mm or more in the waist) and most often have some form of rocker or early rise plus a relatively soft flex.
 Some have unique sidecut shapes like reverse sidecut; the tip and tail are not always the widest parts of the ski.
 If you do not have a good powder ski, we also have skis for rent.

 Other Recommendations